aimer63/fire/README.md

 ### 📚 Documentation Index

+- [Installation Guide](docs/install.md): Step-by-step instructions for installing firestarter from a GitHub release.
 - [Usage Guide](docs/usage.md): How to install, configure, and run the simulation.
 - [Configuration Reference](docs/config.md): Detailed explanation of all configuration parameters.
-- [Monte Carlo Theory](docs/Montecarlo.md): Mathematical background and simulation theory.
+- [Monte Carlo Theory](docs/montecarlo.md): Mathematical background and simulation theory.
-- [Real Estate Modeling](docs/real_estate.md): Details on how real estate is handled in the simulation.
-- [Installation Guide](docs/install.md): Step-by-step instructions for installing firestarter from a GitHub release.
-- [Release Process](docs/release.md): How to prepare and publish a new release.
-- [TODO & Improvement Plan](TODO.md): Roadmap and planned features.

 ---

-**For more details, see the docstrings in each module or open an issue!**
+**For more details, see the docstrings in each module.**